-A further question which traders need to address now or ultimately relates to requirements and obligations in retaining customs data.
-Regardless of who makes the declarations on traders’ behalf, where traders are the importer or exporter of record, traders retain responsibility even though the logistics provider or customs broker may be traders’ agent.
-Traders need assurance that they will preserve the customs declarations in electronic form and make them available to traders on an ongoing basis.
+A further issue which traders need to address arises from requirements and obligations in retaining customs data.
+Regardless of who makes the declarations on the trader’s behalf, where they are the importer or exporter of record, they retain responsibility even though the logistics provider or customs broker may have completed the return as their agent.
+They need assurance that they will preserve the customs declarations in electronic form and make them available on an ongoing basis.

 There is an obligation to have and maintain the requisite documents and information for establishing customs liability.
 They can be required in a customs audit by Revenue or HMRC.

 The data must be kept and retained and be available irrespective of whether traders no longer use the logistics provider or another supplier or any of them have gone out of business.
-They would have no duty to retain documents unless traders require them to do so under the contract with them.
+They would have no duty to retain documents unless they are required to do so under the contract with them.

 Traders need to retain the customs data for at least four years (and in some cases six years) after the relevant date under customs legislation and sometimes longer under other legislation.
 Traders need assurance that they will be held and retained even if the logistics provider goes out of business or there is a break down in a relationship with the logistics provider or supplier.
 Preferably traders need to have the data available to traders on traders’ system on an ongoing basis.